EvelMitch/project-name/README.md

-# project-name
+# project-name-to-themes
-Change the name of projects in in Divi -  PHP
+Change the name of projects in Divi to Themes with PHP